-Moving on from that, let’s get to this Amsterdam travel itinerary.
+Moving on from that, let’s get to our Amsterdam travel itinerary.
 With it as your guide, you’ll understand exactly what to do in Amsterdam in 3 days to make the most of your trip.

-Day 1 in Amsterdam
+Amsterdam Itinerary: Day 1

-Begin your visit to Amsterdam by walking down Damrak Avenue, which runs through the center of the city.
-Walking from Centraal Station, you’ll soon reach the Damrak Waterfront, home to a row of gorgeous houses that almost look like gingerbread houses.
+Begin your Amsterdam visit by walking down Damrak Avenue, which runs through the center of the city.
+Walking from Centraal Station, you’ll soon reach the Damrak Waterfront, home to a row of gorgeous homes that almost look like gingerbread houses.
 This is just a taste of the wonderful scenery you’ll find all over the city, but it’s sure to get you in the mood for sightseeing.

 Red Light District